OPSkins/node-opskins-api/README.md

 # Events

+### queryLimit
+- `queriesRemaining` - How many queries you have left today.

+Emitted when a request completes and includes an `X-Queries-Remaining` header, indicating how many queries you have left available for your API key.
+Query limits reset daily at approximately midnight Eastern Time.

-## debug
+### debug
 - `message` - A string containing the debug message.
-Currently only emits an API request path and your request parameters.